JanniT/Front-End_Project/README.md

 # Front-End_Project
-A repository for a front-end course's project.
+A repository for a front-end course project.

 To run this website
 1. Clone this repository